-Today we continue our meditation on Psalm 23, “The Lord Is My Shepherd”.
-We’ll walk through verses 4 to 6, exploring how steeped the Psalmist is in the knowledge of God as comforter and protector, as the Good Shepherd who continually surrounds us with his goodness and mercy.
+Today we continue our meditation on Psalm 23, “The Lord Is My Shepherd”, walking through verses 4 to 6.
+We’ll explore how the Psalmist is steeped in the knowledge of God as comforter and protector.
+God is described as the Good Shepherd who continually surrounds us with his goodness and mercy.

 (For the reflection on verses 1 to 3, see Part 1 of this two-part post.)